-Most contractors for whom we secure mortgages work through their own limited company.
-The key reason is that going ltd. offers by far the most tax efficient business structure.
+Most contractors for whom we get a mortgage work through their own limited company.
+The key reason is that going limited offers the most tax efficient business structure.
 Plus, it has many other advantages over alternative payment structures.

-Before placing you into a contract role, recruitment agencies often ask that you either:
+Before placing you into a contract role, recruitment agencies often ask you to either:

 - create a limited company under your own steam;